-For starters, with Facebook audiences being huge, It is safe to say that your potential clients are active on Facebook.
-68% of Americans use a Facebook account regularly, which equals nearly 220 million people.
+Facebook’s overall active users continue to increase every year and it’s up to 1.62 billion users, with over 220 million active users in the US.
+Out of those, 74% of people use the site every day.
+What this means to you is, with Facebook audiences being huge, It is safe to say that your potential clients are active on Facebook.
 Facebook also remains the most-used mobile app.
 81% of devices have it installed.

 And, since the majority of internet traffic is now mobile and the majority of mobile time is spent in-app, Facebook represents one of the best chances you have at getting views, shares, likes, and visits to your website.

-To help you drive traffic to your website using Facebook, here are eight simple tactics that will help you get maximum visibility and an increased number of readers with each post.
+To help you drive traffic to your website using Facebook, here are eight simple tactics that will let you get maximum visibility and an increased number of readers with each post.

 There are all kinds of groups on Facebook, some with great member interaction.
-There are business groups such as your local chamber, the city, or other business groups you can join.
+There are business groups such as your local chamber, the city, causes, and other business groups you can join.
 These are perfect places to share your posts.